5 Vermont Public Gardens to Visit in 2023

 May 20, 2021

-After a long winter and dreary spring, it’s finally time to stop and smell the flowers and soak up splashes of color in Vermont public gardens.
+It’s nearly time to stop and smell the flowers in Vermont public gardens.

 Five Vermont public gardens worth visiting this spring and summer showcase peonies, roses, hydrangeas, sunflowers, lavender, fruit trees, and more.
 Some gardens require admission, while others are open for free.